Perry Saturn: The Radicalz (2000-2001)

 Benoit, Guerrero, Saturn, and Malenko, dubbed The Radicalz, debuted in the WWF during the Attitude Era on January 31, 2000.
 They appeared in the front row of a live episode of Raw and brawled with the New Age Outlaws after The Road Dogg literally fell into their laps.
 Cactus Jack urged them to help him fight the heel McMahon-Helmsley Faction, but they quickly turned on Jack in order to gain employment from Triple H, who was then controlling the WWF.
 Benoit left the group on amicable terms when he became sidetracked by his feud with Chris Jericho, and the three remaining Radicalz began feuding with Too Cool and Chyna.
 After Guerrero left to be with Chyna, Saturn and Malenko teamed together for a while before disbanding.

 Saturn moved into the Hardcore division, pursuing then-champion Crash Holly.
 After Malenko tried to win the Hardcore Championship for himself, the former partners turned on one another.
-Guerrero was drawn into their feud, leading to a triple threat match at Judgment Day with Guerrero's European Championship on the line.
+Guerrero was drawn into their feud, leading to a triple threat match at Judgment Day on May 21 with Guerrero's European Championship on the line.
 Guerrero was able to retain with the assistance of Chyna.

 Saturn was later joined by Terri Runnels, who became his manager and onscreen girlfriend.
 After failing to proceed in the King of the Ring tournament, Saturn went after the European Championship once more, finally beating Guerrero at Fully Loaded on July 23.
 Terri's rivalry with The Kat led to a feud between Saturn and Al Snow, and on the August 31 episode of SmackDown!
 Snow defeated Saturn for the European Championship.

-The Radicalz reformed in late 2000, feuding with the revived D-Generation X (DX) and defeating them at Survivor Series.
+The Radicalz reformed in late 2000, feuding with the revived D-Generation X (DX) and defeating them at Survivor Series on November 19.
 That same evening, the Radicalz attacked Stone Cold Steve Austin during his match with Triple H, briefly reforging their alliance with Triple H.

 Dean Malenko began trying to win the affections of Lita, the valet of The Hardy Boyz.
-This led to a feud between the Radicalz and The Hardy Boyz, with the former defeating the latter at Armageddon.
-Saturn helped Guerrero defeat Test at WrestleMania X-Seven, but Guerrero later left the Radicalz once more, again reducing the faction to just Saturn and Malenko (Benoit had left in early 2001), with Terri still accompanying Saturn.
+This led to a feud between the Radicalz and The Hardy Boyz, with The Radicalz defeating The Hardy Boyz at Armageddon on December 10.
+Saturn helped Guerrero defeat Test at WrestleMania X-Seven on April 1, 2001, but Guerrero later left the Radicalz once more, again reducing the faction to just Saturn and Malenko (Benoit had left in early 2001), with Terri still accompanying Saturn.
 The remaining Radicalz returned to the tag team division.